kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

   - use list-directed input, where it will see exit reading upon seeing '/'.
     Use this with a sentinel value
   - use allocatable and deferred bounds
-  - use an internal sub-routine
+  - use an internal sub-routine make the arrays automatic instead of allocatable

 - He also showed me a short-cut to finding the min and max value by creating an anonymous temporary variable with a size equal to the number of values